hashkat/hashkat/docs/tutorial04.md

 <img src='../img/tutorial04_classic_barabasi/visualization.png'>
 </center>

 As we can see, we have the much more highly connected agents at the centre of the visualization, and the agents lower in degree on the sides.
-As expected, by implementing the Classic Barabsi configuration every agent has at least one connection.
+By implementing the Classic Barabsi configuration every agent has at least one connection.

 ### Non-Classic Barabasi

 The Non-Classic Barabasi configuration is exactly the same as the Classic configuration except that the number of connections new agents make when entering the simulation is more than 1.

-The *INFILE.yaml* file we will create in this example can be found for reference in the [/hashkat/docs/tutorial_input_files/tutorial04_nonclassic_barabasi](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_nonclassic_barabasi/INFILE.yaml).
+The **INFILE.yaml** file we will create in this example can be found for reference in the [/hashkat/docs/tutorial_input_files/tutorial04_nonclassic_barabasi](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_nonclassic_barabasi/INFILE.yaml).

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/JErCat4Qdbw" frameborder="0" allowfullscreen></iframe>